-Our Proteograph Product Suite is an integrated solution comprising consumables, an automation instrument and software.
-We have developed our Proteograph solution to simplify and accelerate proteomics workflow, reduce labor and capital requirements, and deliver robust and reproducible performance.
-We will focus on growing the installed base of our Proteograph across a wide variety of customer types and driving applications, scale of experimentation and discoveries that lead to increasing utilization of our Proteograph Product Suite by our customers.
+The Proteograph Product Suite is an integrated solution comprising consumables, an automation instrument and software.
+We have developed the Proteograph solution to simplify and accelerate proteomics workflow, reduce labor and capital requirements, and deliver robust and reproducible performance.
+We will focus on growing the installed base of the Proteograph across a wide variety of customer types and driving applications, scale of experimentation and discoveries that lead to increasing utilization of the Proteograph Product Suite by our customers.

 We intend to initially target potential customers who value unbiased and deep proteomic information and are performing proteomic or genomic analysis at academic institutions, translational research groups and biopharmaceutical companies.
 Our direct sales and marketing efforts will be focused on the principal investigators, researchers, department heads, research laboratory directors and core facility directors who control the buying decision.
-We expect these customers to purchase our SP100 automation instruments and associated consumables in line with typical purchases of other life science instrumentation and consumables.
-We intend to price our Proteograph Product Suite within the authorization range of most researchers who can directly make the buying decision, without the need for additional levels of approval, simplifying our sales process.
-For example, we intend to price our SP100 automation instrument fluid handling systems currently available.
-We anticipate pricing our Proteograph consumables, on a per sample basis, in a range similar to that of other life sciences consumables that provide deep and unbiased -omic information.
+We expect these customers to purchase the Proteograph Product Suite and associated consumables in line with typical purchases of other life science instrumentation and consumables.
+We believe that we have priced the Proteograph Product Suite to be affordable to most researchers who can directly make the buying decision, without the need for additional levels of approval, simplifying our sales process.
+For example, we price the SP100 automation instrument on a comparable basis to other similar automated fluid handling systems currently available.
+We price the Proteograph consumables, on a per sample basis, in a range similar to that of other life sciences consumables that provide deep and unbiased omic information.